-Can't log in When HTTPS is

-When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
-You may need to manually type http or https in the browser's address field.
-If the password for the root account is lost, the device must be reset to the factory default settings.
-See Reset to factory default settings on page 53.

-The IP address has been changed by DHCP

-IP addresses obtained from a DHCP server are dynamic and may change.
+Can't log in When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
+You may need to manually type $https$ in the browser's address field.If the password for the root account is lost, the device must be reset to the factory default settings.
+See .
+The IP address has been changed by DHCP IP addresses obtained from a DHCP server are dynamic and may change.
 If the IP address has been changed, use AXIS IP Utility or AXIS Device Manager to locate the device on the network.
-Identify the device using its model or serial number, or by the DNS name (if the name has been configured).If required, a static IP address can be assigned manually.
+Identify the device using its model or serial number, or by the DNS name (if the name has been configured).
+If required, a static IP address can be assigned manually.
 For instructions, go to axis.com/support.

-Certificate error when using IEEE 802.1X

-For authentication to work properly, the date and time settings in the Axis device must be synchronized with an NTP server.
+Certificate error when using IEEE 802.1X For authentication to work properly, the date and time settings in the Axis device must be synchronized with an NTP server.
 Go to System > Date and time.